 Benjamin Franklin held firm, repeated his command.
-He glanced knowingly over the frames of his bifocals, inspecting time.
+He glanced knowingly over the frames of his bifocals, inspecting the candidate's exquisitely tailored clothing as if for the first time.
 Barry lit another cigarette.

 "Only way this is going to work.
 Has to be done.
 The photographers are waiting."
 Public relations trumps personal dignity.
 Franklin leaned back on his heels, appearing to enjoy the procedural victory.